perrycate/Uniform-Chat-API/README.md

 Note: Currently `make test` only runs a very basic test to see if the server returns an HTTP error for a valid request, with no other checks of any kind.

+Prerequisites: User must have Python 3, pip, and pipenv installed

 In one terminal:

     $ make install # (If this is the first time)